-Throughout Suzhou, there are a number of historic gardens in the city that date back from centuries.
+Throughout Suzhou, there are a number of historic gardens in the city that date back for centuries.
 Dating back to 1509, Humble Administrators Garden is the largest in Suzhou and is considered one of the greatest examples of quintessential Chinese landscape design.

 Master of Nets Garden Night Show

 While the Master of Nets is the smallest of the Classical Gardens in the city, in the evening the garden is transformed into an impressive performance living stage for a Kun Opera performance.
-This garden was also the garden that the replica in the Metropolitain Museum of Art in New York City was modelled after.
+This garden was also the garden that the replica in the Metropolitan Museum of Art in New York City was modelled after.

 Tiger Hill is one of the most popular garden areas for people to visit in Suzhou.
 Tiger Hill is best known for the slightly leaning Yunyan Pagoda, take time to explore the expansive grounds and delicately groomed bonsai trees.